Port Mourant: Commerce

 Port Mourant has two majors markets; the Port Mourant Market, which is one of the largest markets in Guyana, and the Tain Market.
 Both are mainly farmers' markets, and the market at Port Mourant also offers a wide variety of other goods for sale, including overseas imports.
 The village also has "fast-food outlets, a supermarket, small restaurants, rum shops, a gas station, travel service, a barber’s shop, lumber yard, Skye Communication, E-Networks and various other businesses."

 Guyana Bank for Trade and Industry has a Port Mourant branch.

 Entertainment

-The Port Mourant Community Center Ground is a major cricket venue, and the Port Mourant club is a major regional team.
+The Port Mourant Community Center Ground is a major cricket venue, and the Port Mourant Cricket Club is a major regional team.
+Founded through the support of J.C.
+Gibson in 1916, the Port Mourant Cricket Club served as the foundation from which the Community Center Ground later emerged.
 Port Mourant also has a volleyball team.

 Port Mourant Racetrack features horse racing.

 The former Roopmahal Cinema in Miss Phoebe was one of the oldest cinemas in the Berbice area until it was replaced with a shopping mall in 2013.

 Places of interest

 The Babu John Cemetery is the location of the cremation of the late Dr. Cheddi Jagan and his wife Janet Jagan.
-It was built to accommodate the influx of deaths related to the influenza outbreak after World War 2.
+The site was established by J.C.
+Gibson after World War I in response to the influenza outbreak affecting Port Mourant.
 Babu John, a sugar planter from De Keneren, was the cemetery's caretaker and it was named for him when he died.